Baton Rouge family asking for help after dog was stolen during break-in

 Hill lives in a quiet neighborhood in Baton Rouge, and has been there for almost 16 years.
 She never once had to deal with a burglary or any crime where she lives, but that changed Friday morning after she left for work as video shows a man in her house.

-"They've taken my sons PlayStation-4, my daughters Nintendo Switch, a 30-inch television," Hill said.
+"They've taken my son's PlayStation 4, my daughter's Nintendo Switch, a 30-inch television," Hill said.

 They also took Apple Watches and cell phones.

-But what the thieves took that hurts the family the most is their pet dog, who Hill says is like a family member.
+But what the thieves took that hurts the family the most is their pet dog, Tank, who Hill says is like a family member.

 "Taking property like gaming systems and TV's, those things are replaceable.
-But our pet that is a part of our family is not replaceable," Hill said.
+But our pet, that is a part of our family, is not replaceable," Hill said.

 Trending News